top of page

 LEGO Connect and LEGO Stop Motion Animation

 We are Joe and Shannon Tessitore and, along with our 8 year old son Valentino, we are Brickeology.
 We moved to TN in 2022 after living abroad in Spain, and we absolutely love calling Nolensville home.
 We all have a huge passion for Legos (and sci-fi), and that all started when Valentino was gifted his first Lego set when he was 3.
 Right away we realized that beyond the fun that is Lego, it has so much more to offer.
 From encouraging imagination to critical thinking, fine motor skills to physics, Lego is truly the ultimate teaching tool.
 We are also homeschoolers and we absolutely love teaching and sharing our enthusiasm for all things Lego while we work towards our dream of opening our Lego store in the next 1-2 years.
-Joe and Shannon will be leading our K-2 students in STEM classes this year.

 Mallory Yerger

-Upper Elementary Music
+Elementary Music

 Mallory Yerger is a recent retiree from Williamson Country Public Schools where she taught Elementary Music for 20 years, making a total of 26 years of experience in the field.
 She holds a Masters of Music Education from Belmont University and a Bachelor’s Degree in Elementary Education.
 She loves to teach music to young people.
 Mallory enjoys the outdoors, horses, and hiking.
 She has also taught MusikGarten, an early childhood music program designed for the youngest learners.
 She is also certified in Orff-Schulwerk Music, Levels I, II, & III, an approach to teaching music that combines, music, movement, speech, and drama centered around the developmental needs of children and the art of play.
-Mallory will be teaching our Upper Elementary Music class this year.
+Mallory will be teaching our Elementary Music class this year.

 Jansen Gibson

-Middle School Physical Science, High School Biology, STEAM, Mock Trial
+High School Chemistry, STEAM, Mock Trial

 Jansen Gibson studied Geology and Environmental Sciences at Vanderbilt University.
 Since then, he has worked as a private tutor, in addition to providing home-schooling and teaching about environmentalism and conservation with local non-profits.
 Jansen has experience teaching age groups from pre-K to senior citizens, and focuses on working with students that want to expand their understanding of, and excitement for, science and math courses.
 Additionally, Jansen has several years of experience as a math, science, and history teacher who creates a warm and adaptable learning environment to build confidence and capability inside and outside the classroom.
 Jansen currently teaches at the middle and high school level at several tutorial programs around Nashville and looks forward to teaching our middle and high school sciences this year.